Explainer-How did the Hawaii wildfires start? What to know about the Maui and Big Island blazes

 Some 271 structures were destroyed or damaged, the Honolulu Star-Advertiser said, citing official reports from the U.S. Civil Air Patrol and Maui Fire Department.

 Hawaii is an archipelago about 2,000 miles (3,200 km) west of the U.S. mainland.
 It is made up of eight main islands, including Hawaii, known as the Big Island.
-The island of Maui sits to the east of the island of Hawaii.
+The island of Maui lies to the north and west of the island of Hawaii.